-Despite the current Honda HR-V nearing the end of its life, Honda’s joint venture companies in China continue milking the platform for new versions.
-Last year, the Everus VE-1 and the Honda X-NV were put on sale, and this year, spawning from the seven-year-old small SUV is the Honda M-NV.
+Despite the current Honda HR-V reaching the end of its lifecycle, Honda’s joint venture companies in China continue milking the platform for new versions.
+In 2019, the Everus VE-1 and the X-NV were put on sale, and last year, spawning from the seven-year-old small SUV, was the Dongfeng Honda M-NV.

-The Everus VE-1 belongs to the GAC-Honda JV company, and the Honda X-NV was the Dongfeng-Honda’s Honda HR-V-based electric SUV.
-The Honda M-NV is another project from the same Sino-Japanese venture, which may not be that odd in a market with a big appetite for electric SUVs like China where cars from different generations run alongside each other, targeting unique demographics.
+The Everus VE-1 belongs to the GAC-Honda JV company, and the Honda X-NV was the Dongfeng-Honda’s HR-V-based electric SUV.
+The M-NV is another project from the same Sino-Japanese venture, which may not be that odd in a market with a big appetite for electric SUVs like China, where cars from different generations run alongside each other, targeting unique demographics.

-The looks and the specifications insist that Dongfeng-Honda will pitch the M-NV as a premium offering compared to the X-NV.
-The new electric SUV has a front fascia that is designed differently giving it a dash of sophistication and premiumness.
+The looks and the specifications are so that Dongfeng-Honda can pitch the M-NV as a premium offering compared to the X-NV.
+The new electric SUV has a front fascia designed differently, giving it a dash of sophistication and premiumness.

 Video courtesy: Automagz Youtube channel

-The Honda M-NV features split LED headlamps, and an extra LED LED DRL strip in the center to make them look connected.
+The Dongfeng Honda M-NV features split LED headlamps, and an extra LED DRL strip in the center to make them look connected.
 A chrome strip runs the width of the fascia, to make it seem relatively more elegant.
 At the rear, the tailgate and tail lamp graphics carry an individual design.
+On the sides, the 18-inch alloy wheels carry a regular design, not an aerodynamic design usually seen on most EVs.

-The interior of the Honda M-NV carries a more upmarket design and much of that has to do with the stylish upholstery and the fully digital instrument cluster which you don’t get in the HR-V or its other derivatives.
+The interior of the Dongfeng Honda M-NV carries a more upmarket design.
+Much of that has to do with the stylish upholstery and the 12.3-inch fully digital instrument cluster, which you don’t get in the HR-V or its other derivatives.
+The 8-inch touchscreen infotainment system, wireless smartphone charger, cabin air filter, panoramic sunroof, etc., are some of the other equipment highlights of the interior.
+The infotainment system includes many connectivity and entertainment features like Dongfeng Honda Link, QQ Music, AutoNavi Maps, etc.

 |Length||4,324 mm (170.2 in.)|